sei-dsvoboda/exub/README.md

 accurately reflect the grammar of the language (in which * is part of a declarator, not part of the declaration-specifiers).

+Removed redundant casts of the result of malloc and realloc.

 ## Development Rules

 Here are some rules that the examples should comply with: